Create a skillset in Azure AI Search

 Inside the skillset definition, the skills array specifies which skills to execute.
 Three to five skills are common, but you can add as many skills as necessary, subject to service limits.

 The end result of an enrichment pipeline is textual content in either a search index or a knowledge store.
 For this reason, most skills either create text from images (OCR text, captions, tags), or analyze existing text to create new information (entities, key phrases, sentiment).
 Skills that operate independently are processed in parallel.
-Skills that depend on each other specify the output of one skill (such as key phrases) as the input of second skill (such as text translation).
+Skills that depend on each other specify the output of one skill (such as key phrases) as the input of a second skill (such as text translation).
 The search service determines the order of skill execution and the execution environment.

 All skills have a type, context, inputs, and outputs.
 A skill might optionally have a name and description.
 The following example shows two unrelated built-in skills so that you can compare the basic structure.